-This will be the first community-wide planning effort in regards to health and human services completed by the City of Sammamish.
-The Health and Human Services Needs Assessment will help identify the human service needs of the community, related resources available to residents and the resulting gaps existing in Sammamish.
-The resulting Implementation Strategy will create a road map for the City to manage the results of the Needs Assessment for the next three to five years.
+This Health and Human Services Needs Assessment was the first community-wide planning effort in regards to health and human services completed by the City of Sammamish.
+The Needs Assessment helps to identify the human service needs of the community, related resources available to residents and the resulting gaps existing in Sammamish.
+Preliminary ideas for City action are included in the Needs Assessment, which will help to form a road map for the City to manage the results of the Needs Assessment for the next three to five years.

-March 21, 2017 - City Council Agenda Bill
+March 21, 2017 City Council Agenda Bill

-June 12 - July 7 - Virtual Town Hall
+June 13 - July 14, 2017 Virtual Town Hall

 July 10, 2017 BERK Presentation to City Council